Joystream/joystream/packages/discovery/README.md

 ## Discovery Workflow

-The discovery workflow provides an actor key to the `discover()` function, which will eventually return structured data.
+The discovery workflow provides an actor public key to the `discover()` function, which will eventually return structured data.

 Clients can verify that the structured data has been signed by the identifying